ahupowerdns/metronome/README.md

 metronome
 =========

-Mini-graphite so we can ship pdnscontrol w/o depending on graphite.
+Mini-graphite that uses client-side java script to render graphs w/o depending on graphite.

 'metronome' implements the carbon protocol, so anything that can feed Graphite can feed metronome.
 We also accept submissions via POST:

 For example, to submit RX bytes for eth0:

     while true;
     do
         VAL=$(ip -s link ls eth0 | grep RX -A 1 | tail -1 | awk '{print $1}')
         wget -q --post-data="" "http://127.0.0.1:8000/?do=store&name=rxbytes&timestamp=$(date +%s)&value=$VAL" -O /dev/null